4 Actions to Take to Create and Sustain a Learning Culture

 - Measure and refine learning.
 In order to ensure that the learning you’re providing meets both the needs of your employees and of the business as a whole, you must regularly track learning metrics.
 You’ll want to measure learning minutes or hours per month on an individual, team, and companywide basis, and dig into which training is popular and which isn’t.
 You’ll want to draw performance comparisons between those employees who’ve taken a lot of training and those who haven’t; and also look at how learning availability and course completion may be related to employee turnover and retention.
 You also need to regularly ask learners for their opinion of learning availability, quality, scope, and efficacy through a mix of short polls and longer surveys.
 Use your employee input to continually improve the learning experiences you’re providing, and to share with learners how their input is making a difference to the available learning.
 By showing employees that you value their insights, you’ll ensure that they will be more expansive in their future responses to your learning polls and surveys.
 Make sure also to find out what your employees use for non-work learning to determine if you can use that knowledge to drive further improvements in the learning being provided by your organization.

 How are organizations like yours increasing their commitment to learning?
-Learn more about the importance of building a learning culture and how an emphasis on learning can help your organization unlock business success, both for now and in the future.
+View our ebook to learn about the importance of building a learning culture, and the impact of learning on business success.